 here's a video for the song "All Things Are Moving Towards Their End" from the New Trust's first EP. it is, dare I say it, awesome.

-The New Trust - Dark is the Path Which Lies Before Us (2006)
+The New Trust - Dark is the Path Which Lies Before Us (2006) download it! buy it!

 I actually do have a playlist on my ipod called "depressosaurus music" and it has 317 songs in it, which should really tell you something about how much I love to be depressed. also, this entire album - Hymns for a Dark Horse by Bowerbirds - is on that playlist, which should also tell you something about what kind of music it is (and how much I love it).